Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 When you have a necessary piece of complexity, you wrap it behind an elegant API.
-Unnecessary abstraction is when you add a layer of indirection on top of this, usually to either:
+Unnecessary abstraction is when you add a layer of indirection on top of this, usually to for one of the following reasons:

 1. Save keystrokes.
-2. Reduce repetition
+2. Reduce repetition.
 3. "Developer Experience"

 So, how can you tell when you've encapsulated necessary complexity versus added